 A natural latex mattress can give you peace of mind on many levels.
 The “luxury” of an all-natural botanical latex mattress is actually good for your health, good for the environment, and good for your wallet.
 When you choose top-of-the-line latex, you’ll get a mattress that no imitation can match.

-In the online hype, both for and against latex mattresses, it’s easy to lose sight of what latex can actually do.
-Here are a few comparison points between latex and other mattress varieties.
+Here are a few comparison points between latex mattresses and other mattress varieties.

 Memory Foam Mattresses: Memory foam is a space-age synthetic material that slowly molds to your body.
 Memory foam can be temperature sensitive, so that it actually becomes less supportive when exposed to body heat overnight.
 It can also “sleep hot,” acting as a heat sink to hold in body heat, further exacerbating these effects.
 However, next generation memory foam mattresses are able to ameliorate these concerns, especially if they are integrated with a transitional latex foam layer.